lamkwjonathan/CrowdSim/README.md

 My own additions can be found in the future commits.

 ## Getting Started

 To be filled in.

 ## UMANS Details

 Basic unoptimized SPH with SPH obstacle handling and density-based blending has been implemented for the UMANS system according to the method described in [SPH crowds: Agent-based crowd simulation up to extreme densities using fluid dynamics](https://inria.hal.science/hal-03270915/file/CAG2021-SPHCrowds%20-%20Author%20version.pdf).

 To activate, add `<SPH max_density = "#.0" density_blending = "true" />` to the simulation `.xml` file, where `#` is any desired non-zero number.
 Setting `#` to zero results in SPH being unused.
 Setting `density_blending` to `"false"` results in SPH without density-based blending.
 (See `RoomEvacuationTest.xml` for an example).

-Running simulations with a `delta_time` of 0.02 seconds currently produces best results.
+Running simulations with a unified `delta_time` of 0.02 seconds currently produces best results.
+A maximum `delta_time` of 0.065 yields satisfactory results visually.